stackitcloud/stackit-cli/docs/stackit_argus_credentials_create.md

 ### Examples

 ```
-  Create credentials for Argus instance with id "xxx"
+  Create credentials for Argus instance with ID "xxx"
   $ stackit argus credentials create --instance-id xxx

-  Create credentials for Argus instance with id "xxx" and hide the password in the output
+  Create credentials for Argus instance with ID "xxx" and hide the password in the output
   $ stackit argus credentials create --instance-id xxx --hide-password
 ```